mrdegbe/devtrack/README.md

 # 🚀 DevTrack CLI

-> 🛠️ A minimalist CLI tool that helps developers track micro-tasks and generate meaningful Git commits without leaving the terminal.
+> 🛠️ DevTrack is a lightweight developer productivity CLI tool for tracking tasks and generating meaningful Git commit messages (AI-powered) without leaving the terminal.
+It works both online (via OpenAI) and offline (via Ollama).

 ---